eurekadevelopment/android_device_samsung_exynos7885/README.md

 # Device Trees for universal7885 unified
-The Samsung Galaxy A10,A20,A20e,A30,A40 are budget smartphones from Samsung.
-These are announced and released in the year 2019.
+The Samsung Galaxy A10, A20, A20e, A30, A40 are budget smartphones made by Samsung.
+They were announced and released in the year 2019.

 # Device List
 - Samsung Galaxy A10 (exynos7884)